-The replacement controller has to be pre-configured as the "Secondary Controller."
-(The replacement controller provided by your supplier should have been configured as the Secondary Controller.
+- Combine the controllers while the surviving controller is working.
+If you power down the surviving controller and power up both controller together, problems might occur for they might contend for the role of the Primary controller. - 2.
+(The replacement controller provided by your supplier should have been configured as the Secondary controller.
 It is recommended to safety check the status of the replacement controller before installing it to your redundant system.
-Simply attach power to the replacement and configure it as "Secondary."
+Simply attach power to the replacement and check its status."
 When the safety check is done, remove the failed controller and install the replacement controller into its place.)